 Ireland’s culinary boom means that talented chefs across the country are creating incredible contemporary cuisine, but the old classics can’t be beaten.
 Making use of the fresh seafood available on Ireland’s shores, the beef and lamb reared in its green pastures and, of course, the range of produce grown in the country, these are the best authentic Irish dishes to try.

-An Irish Breakfast
+Full Irish Breakfast

 Cockles and Mussels

 Strongly associated with Dublin, coddle is generally made up of leftover items from other meals like sausages, bacon, onions and potatoes.
 Made by simmering stock and steaming the ingredients inside, this dinner might sound like something of an afterthought, but it is beloved by Dubliners and even has literary connections – coddle is reported to have been the favourite meal of playwright Seán O’Casey and Gulliver’s Travels author Jonathan Swift.
 The true mark of a Dublin tradition, it even appears in works by James Joyce.